 Enjoy your trip.

-Phil from the safety hub over 4 years ago
+Phil from the safety hub almost 5 years ago

 I lived and work with Maasai's and like the answer above Nairobi is not that safe if you are not in groups and cautious of your surroundings.
 As for the Mara and Maasai-land in general its pretty safe there.
 It's out in the country parts of Kenya.
 As a tourist though its always wise to be cautious when doing tourist attraction type of things.
 I'm going to Kenya for 6 weeks to shoot a documentary in a village there with my NGO partner.
 Check out our organization. http://www.assistsociety.org Maybe after I'm finished I'll submit it to World Nomad.. :) We will see. almost 5 years agoAnswered by Shannon via WorldNomads.com